joncarlmatthews/handmade/README.md

 ## Editing Source Files

 Open Visual Studio (tested version Visual Studio Community 2015).
 Click File -> New -> Project From Existing Code...
 Select `Visual C++`.
 Browse to the root of this directory.
-Enter the Project Name so that it matches that of the build file's exe (`win32_handmade`) and click Next.
+Enter the Project Name and click Next.

 Within the Specify Project Settings window select "Use Visual Studio" with a Project Type of `Windows application project`.
 Click Next.
 Click Finish.